Lewis Hanke: Biography

-Born January 2, 1905 in Oregon City, Oregon, Hanke received his B.S. and M.A. in history from Northwestern University.
-He went on to complete his Ph.D from Harvard University in 1936.
+Born January 2, 1905, in Oregon City, Oregon, Hanke received his B.S. and M.A. in history from Northwestern University.
+He went on to complete his PhD from Harvard University in 1936.
 He served as the first chief of the Hispanic Division of the Library of Congress, and headed the Hispanic Foundation until 1951.
 He began his teaching career at the University of Texas, then moved on to Columbia University.
 Hanke later joined the faculty of the University of Massachusetts Amherst in 1969, where he remained until his retirement in 1975.

 To many, Hanke is considered the father of the field of Latin American studies in the United States.
 He created the Handbook of Latin American Studies, and that, along with his considerable historiographical achievements in Latin American history, continue to figure among the foundational works of Latin American studies research and library collections in both the U.S. and abroad.

 Hanke edited the Guide to the Study of US History Outside the US, 1945–1980, and the year before his retirement, he served as the president of the American Historical Association, where he oversaw the re-writing of the AHA's charter.

 Hanke died in Amherst, Massachusetts, on March 26, 1993, eight days after the death of his wife, Kate Gilbert Hanke.
 She was "la Querida Compañera de Mi Vida."